SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Having too many seniors is always better than having too few seniors.
 In the worst case if you have a debate room full of juniors, and 2 extra seniors, these seniors can always at least guide the case prep of the juniors and cheer them on, even if they don't speak themselves.

 Senior judge: junior participant ratio is a big deal.
 Often the debsoc doesn't even have 1 available senior for 6 juniors.
 Early on there are often too many juniors.
 One way to combat this is having more seniors.
-Another way is spreading out sessions even more (scheduling sessions according to the availability of the seniors rather than juniors), such that the juniors are spread out across different sessions, but the senior is available to repeat sessions on the differend.
+Another way is spreading out sessions even more (scheduling sessions according to the availability of the seniors rather than juniors), such that the juniors are spread out across different sessions, but the senior is available to repeat sessions on the different days.

-When more than a room full of juniors pull up, there are a few ways to adjust it.
+When more than one room full of juniors pull up (6-8 people), there are a few ways to adjust.
 You can make the extra person adj a handful of times, but make sure they don't feel like they didn't matter.
 Even if it's AP, do deliberation with them and ask them questions, make them feel like they're exercising their debate muscle.

 When we had 8 people pull up to a session before we taught them BPs, I made one of them a fake reply speaker once.
-Basically a 4th person gave a 4 minute speech as a reply speech.
-When there were 7 people, there was a reply speaker from one side but not the other side, we just worked around with what we had.
+Basically a 4th person gave a 4-minute speech as a reply speech.
+When there were 7 people,  we just worked around with what we had, even if there was a reply speaker from one side but not the other side.

 b) Choosing the optimal frequency of sessions.
 Adaptive sessions are more robust to spontaneity and the PES schedule, but having fixed sessions encourages the formation of a routine, and for people to fit it into their lifestyle, instead of consciously making the decision to go to debsoc every session.
 (Like how people don't even think about brushing their teeth as a burden anymore and just do it.)